turbot/guardrails-samples/policy_packs/azure/compute/enforce_approved_images_from_trusted_publishers_for_vms/README.md

   type     = "tmod:@turbot/azure-compute#/policy/types/virtualMachineApproved"
   # value    = "Check: Approved"
   value    = "Enforce: Stop unapproved"
-  # value    = "Enforce: Stop unapproved if new"
   # value    = "Enforce: Delete unapproved if new"
 }
 ```

 Then re-apply the changes: